ubidots/ubidots-c/README.rst

 Ubidots-C
 =========

-The is the pure C client library for Ubidots depends on libjansson and libcurl.
+The is the pure C client library for Ubidots, which depends on libjansson and libcurl.
 An example of how to use the library follows.

 .. code-block:: c